bubaley/uv-versions-manager/PUBLISHING.md

    - Go to your repository on GitHub
    - Click "Releases" > "Create a new release"
    - Tag version: `v0.0.3`
-   - Release title: `Python Dependency Tracker v0.0.3`
+   - Release title: `UV Versions Manager v0.0.3`
    - Attach the `.vsix` file to the release

 ## Version Management